-For accessing the application, as well as for further information, use the following link: http://info-cip.rne.eu/
+For accessing the application, as well as for further information, use the following link:

+http://info-cip.rne.eu/

-By means of a Graphical User Interface (GUI), CIP provides precise information on the routing, as well as information on terminals, infrastructure investment projects and basic track properties of the participating corridors.
-All essential corridor-related information documents, such as this CID, capacity offer and temporary capacity restrictions (TCRs) are also accessible.
+By means of a Graphical User Interface (GUI), CIP provides precise information on the routing, terminals, specific track properties and infrastructure investment projects, as well as ICM lines and their re-routing options of the participating corridors.
+All essential corridor-related information documents, such as this CID, capacity offer and temporary capacity restrictions (TCRs) are also accessible in CIP.